onenorth/content-anonymizer/README.md

-# Sitecore Content Tree Data Anonymizer Module Readme
+# Sitecore Content Anonymizer Module Readme

 > Note: This module supports Sitecore 8.1+  For prior versions, please submit an Issue and I will try to add support.
 You can also submit a pull request.

 ## Overview

-The Sitecore Data Anonymizer allows anonymization of the field values on items.
+The Sitecore Content Anonymizer allows anonymization of the field values on items.
 Anonymization is performed per template type on a field by field basis.
-The Data Anonymizer allows administrators to anonymize data within Sitecore's content tree.
+The Content Anonymizer allows administrators to anonymize data within Sitecore's content tree.
 A few examples of how data can be anonymized are as follows:

 1. Paragraph text replaced with Lorem Ipsom text.